 It is believed that 10% of patients visiting otolaryngology clinics have symptoms attributed to laryngopharyngeal reflux, and 55% of patients with hoarseness have laryngopharyngeal reflux impacting the quality of their voice.

 As stated previously, laryngopharyngeal reflux encompasses many symptoms that could bring a patient into the clinic.
-That being said, hoarseness was the most prevalent symptom in laryngopharyngeal reflux (100%) with none of the patients with the more common condition of gastroesophageal disease (GERD) reporting hoarseness.
+That being said, hoarseness is the most prevalent symptom in laryngopharyngeal reflux (100%) with none of the patients with the more common condition of gastroesophageal disease (GERD) reporting hoarseness.

 Detection of retrograde flow of stomach acid into the upper aerodigestive tract has been considered the gold standard.
 This is tested via a single probe or dual probe pH testing.
 Pathologic reflux is considered present when 0.1% of the study time has a pH of less than 4.0.
 Radiologic imaging has not been shown to increase the sensitivity of diagnosis.
-In a study comparing pH probe monitoring versus imaging, Videofluoroscopy showed a sensitivity of reflux diagnosis via imaging ranged from 25% to 33%.
+In a study comparing pH probe monitoring versus imaging, videofluoroscopy showed a sensitivity of reflux diagnosis via imaging ranged from 25% to 33%.
 Esophagrams showed a sensitivity of 20% with a specificity of 64% to 90%.

 If these measures fail to achieve results, medications such as histamine-2 receptor antagonists and proton pump inhibitors can be used to suppress acid production.
 Surgical therapy such as Nissen fundoplication can also be advocated to decrease symptoms.

-Long-term untreated laryngopharyngeal reflux will lead to chronic vocal abuse with resultant scarring of the true vocal folds.
+Long-term untreated laryngopharyngeal reflux will lead to chronic vocal injury with resultant scarring of the true vocal folds.
 Laryngopharyngeal reflux may also be related to untreated GERD, which can lead to Barrett esophagitis if left untreated.
 Also, one study showed in a retrospective chart review that untreated laryngopharyngeal reflux can lead to subglottic stenosis over time.

 |||Sataloff RT, Gastroesophageal reflux-related chronic laryngitis.
 Commentary.
 Archives of otolaryngology--head [PubMed PMID: 20855686]|